This is Part 1 in my How to Make Hard Cider Series, check out Part 2: How to Bottle Hard Cider if you’re in bottling mode.

 - A big pot and a large bowl. (not pictured)

-If you’re buying all of these supplies, whether it be online or at a homebrew shop, you might as well get what you’re going to need for bottling as well, an auto siphon (the mini works good for gallon jars), 5/16 tubing, and a bottling wand.
+If you’re buying all of these supplies, whether it be online or at a homebrew shop, you might as well get what you’re going to need for bottling as well, an auto siphon with tubing (the mini works good for gallon jars) and a bottle filler.
 I’ll go over how to use these things in Part 2.

 Ok, now let’s move on to sanitizing.
 It is very important that you sanitize EVERYTHING that will touch your cider.
 I usually mix up the sanitizer right in the pot that I’m going to brew in.
 Just follow the directions on the sanitizer that you have.
 The one I use is 1 Tbsp sanitizer powder to 1 gallon hot water.